jackbrewer/fodslings.co.uk/services.markdown

     <li>You or your baby has a disability or medical condition that may affect babywearing</li>
     <li>You want to carry more than one child at once</li>
   </ul>

+  <p>You can <a href="https://app.acuityscheduling.com/schedule.php?owner=20371459&appointmentType=29510728">book a consultation here</a>.
+If you’d like to book a consultation outside my usual bookable hours, please email me to discuss availability.</p>

   <div class="image-double">
     <div class="image-wrap">